 Our small vineyard nestles in a very sunny, warm and frost-free (when it matters) bowl between The Shearer’s Cottage and our Périgord black truffière.
-We planted 300 syrah vines on the slope in front of the cottage about ten years ago, and a year later planted another 900 pinot noir vines to complete the vineyard.
+We planted 300 syrah vines on the slope in front of the cottage in summer 2001/2, and a year later a further 900 pinot noir vines to complete the vineyard.
 It’s a unique little terroir, with black high pH rendzina soils lying over solid limestone (on the slope), and shattered lime and loess elsewhere.
-At the moment we’re producing about a barrel (22 cases) of pinot noir, and a half barrel or less of syrah, but we’re working with winemaker Theo Coles to increase production and create wines that are an exciting expression of this beautiful little piece of the Waipara Valley, and a great match for our truffles.
+Wine has been produced since 2008, and the 2009 pinot noir was the first public release.

 Annual production is roughly 60 cases of pinot noir, and a half barrel or less of syrah.
 We’re working with winemaker Theo Coles of The Hermit Ram to create wines that are an exciting expression of this beautiful little piece of the Waipara Valley, as well as a great match for our truffles.

 Limestone Hills’ pinot noir is marketed under Theo’s Hermit Ram label.
 The high levels of active calcium in the soil give the wine elegance and great length, and a complex, floral nose.
 The current release is the 2015.